Login or Register to make a submission.

 3. Instructions for Authors

-- Manuscript is sent using the Submission system on the journal website.
+- The manuscript is sent using the Submission system on the journal website.

 - The manuscript is subject to the Turnitin plagiarism detection software before sending to reviewers.

-- The research undertaking and submission request forms (available in the Author Guidelines section) should be completed formally and submitted before any action is taken by the journal.
+- The research undertaking and submission request a Cover Letter and Declaration Form that should be completed formally and submitted before the journal takes any action.

 - The amount of (125,000) Iraqi Dinars for publication fees after acceptance of the manuscript.

-- Submission fees and publication fees are dropped for the first manuscript published for foreign authors.
+- Submission fees and publication fees are dropped for the first manuscript published by foreign authors.

-- The author must incorporate revisions required by referees within a maximum period of one month; however, the final copy of the manuscript should be viewed and approved by the author within three days maximum.
+- The author must incorporate revisions required by referees within a maximum period of 60 days; however, the final copy of the manuscript should be viewed and approved by the author within three days maximum.

-- The author/s should be declared if any, national or international organizations explicitly cover such fees for articles originated in funded research projects.
-If it is not announced by the author/s and if the grant authorities have a conflicting, in this case, the manuscript will be rejected in any process of publishing while if the paper is published in this case the journal marked on the paper by "retracted ".
+- The author/s should be declared if any national or international organizations explicitly cover such fees for articles originating in funded research projects.
+If the author/s do not announce it and if the grant authorities have a conflict, in this case, the manuscript will be rejected in any process of publishing, while if the paper is published in this case, the journal marked on the paper as "retracted ".